CrumpetCrusader/Battery-Desktop-Accent-Colour/README.md

 # INSTRUCTIONS:
 Install TranslucentTB
-You'll have to edit the script to point it to your TranslucentTB settings.json mine is at:
+You'll have to edit the script.ps1 to point it to your TranslucentTB settings.json mine is at:
 C:\Users\Ben\AppData\Local\Packages\28017CharlesMilette.TranslucentTB_v826wp6bftszj\RoamingState